⚡ Quick Answer

 Call (908) 912-6342 — Parkinson’s Caregiver Jobs in NJ

 24 HOUR Home Care NJ is hiring experienced caregivers for Parkinson’s caregiver jobs in New Jersey.
 Working with Parkinson’s disease clients is one of the most clinically rewarding specialties in home care — and one of the most technically demanding.
 Parkinson’s is a progressive neurological condition affecting movement, balance, cognition, and speech.
 Caregivers who specialize in this condition must understand disease progression, medication timing windows, fall prevention protocols, and a range of cueing techniques that help clients maintain mobility and independence.
-If you are a NJ Certified Home Health Aide with hands-on movement disorder experience, or a caregiver eager to build deep specialty skills, our RN-supervised Parkinson’s program offers competitive pay of $16–$22/hr, flexible schedules, and a career path with purpose.
+If you are a NJ Certified Home Health Aide with hands-on movement disorder experience, or a caregiver eager to build deep specialty skills, our RN-supervised Parkinson’s program offers competitive pay of at a level we can detail in a private consultation–Competitive pay · discussed in interview, flexible schedules, and a career path with purpose.
 Call (908) 912-6342 to apply.

 What Parkinson’s Caregivers Do